FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/levees-breach-editor/Levees Breach Editor.rst

    (Purple)

 6. Fill the failure criteria.
-   See Data Input Manual for variables use.
    (Blue)

+.. note:: See Data Input Manual for variables use.

 7. Click Apply Change.
    (Red)